HanSur94/HanSur94/README.md

 ## Hello and Welcome 👋 ##

-My name is Hannes and I have an background in engineering and science.
+My name is Hannes and I have an background in engineering and science 👨‍🔬.
 I like to tinker around with various projects involving 3D printing, 3D CAD (Fusion 360) 🛠️ , electrical engineering 🔌 ,
 programming (Matlab, Python and C) ⌨️ and other intereseting things 🔦 🔭 ♟️.